Concept of Logistics Management

 The scope of logistics is twofold: first, physical supply (or materials management) refers to the movement of raw materials to the plant, and second, physical distribution refers to the flow of finished goods from the plant to customers.

 The process of strategically managing the transit and storage of supplies, parts, and finished goods from the supplier to the company and then to the customers is known as logistics management.
-It encompasses the complete flow of materials and products into, through, and out of the organization.
+It encompasses the complete flow of materials and products into, through, and out of the organisation.

 Let us understand the Concept of Logistics Management step by step: